Z2gK/TidyData/README.md

 Getting &amp; Cleaning Data Course Project

 ## Usage instructions
 1. With all the files in the repository in the current directory, extract the zip archive "getdata_projectfiles_UCI HAR Dataset.zip".
 In Linux, simply run "unzip getdata_projectfiles_UCI HAR Dataset.txt" at the command line.
-This should produce the directory "UCI HAR Dataset" containing the data set.
+This should produce the directory "UCI HAR Dataset", which contains the data sets.
 2. Start R.
 3. Run the command source("run_analysis.R") at the R prompt.
 This should produce tidyData.txt in the current directory.